ansible/workshops/exercises/ansible_security/README.md

 # Ansible Workshop - Ansible Security Automation

-Ansible is a simple yet powerful IT automation engine for application deployment, configuration management, and orchestration that you can learn quickly.
-Ansible Security Automation is our expansion deeper into the security use case.
+Ansible is a simple yet powerful IT automation engine for application deployment, configuration management and orchestration which is easy to learn and quick to adapt.
+Ansible Security Automation is our deeper expansion into the security use case.
 The goal is to provide a more efficient, streamlined way for security teams to automate their various processes for the identification, search, and response to security events.

-In this workshop shows you will learn - step by step - how you can use Ansible to orchestrate 3 security investigation and response activities involving multiple security tools: an enterprise firewall (CheckPoint Next Generation Firewall), an intrusion detection system (Snort) and a SIEM (IBM QRadar).
+In this workshop, you will learn - step by step - how you can use Ansible to orchestrate three security investigation and response activities involving multiple security tools as follows: an enterprise firewall (CheckPoint Next Generation Firewall), an intrusion detection system (Snort) and a SIEM (IBM QRadar).

 **Read this in other languages**: [![uk](../../images/uk.png) English](README.md).